dnndev/xmp-docs/data-types.md

 summary: >-
   XMod Pro data-bound controls enable you to specify the type of data the control will accept.
-Some controls may limit you to a specific type of data (for instance, a checkbox control might only allow b...
+Some controls may limit you to a specific type of data (for instance, a checkbox control might only allow boolean values).
+The list of valid data types is below.
 keywords:
   - data
   - types